MartinFox79/GIT_Python_Portfolio/README.md

 - Analyst tools (colored oragne) are the biggest fraction of technologies, where tableu and excel are the most common in job postings.
 Tableu looks like good skill to learn, as its really common in job postings, giving one of the highest salaries

 - The cloud technology is not as common in job postings, and apperas only as two skills on the visual (azure and gcp) but you can expect them, to be high salary jobs as the cloud technology become more and more relewant in the Analytics field

+# What I Learned

+Throughout this project, I gained a deeper understanding of both data analysis workflows and the Polish job market for data professionals.
+I strengthened my technical abilities in Python, including data manipulation with Pandas and creating meaningful visualizations using Matplotlib and Seaborn.
+I also improved my ability to structure analyses clearly in Jupyter Notebook, combining code, visuals, and interpretations in a way that communicates insights effectively.

+From a research perspective, I learned how to identify and compare job roles, analyze trends in skill demand over time, and evaluate salary distributions.
+This allowed me to recognize which skills are universally essential across data roles (like Python and SQL), which are role-specific, and which skills can increase earning potential.

+Additionally, I gained insight into how high-demand skills are not always the highest paying, and that the most optimal path for a Data Analyst is often to build a strong foundation first (Excel, SQL, Python, Power BI), then expand into more specialized or cloud-oriented skills to grow salary potential.

+Overall, this project helped me improve not only my technical proficiency, but also my ability to translate data into actionable career insights — which is exactly what Data Analysis is about.